 This approach is gentle but effective, reducing potential side effects that might happen when treating a heavy roundworm load using other medications.

-Fenbendazole is a prime option for combatting roundworms due to its remarkable combination of delicacy and efficacy in action.
+Fenbendazole for human parasites is a prime option for killing roundworms due to its remarkable combination of delicacy and efficacy in action.
 Furthermore, it retains its effectiveness long after you start using it.
-In contrast, roundworms are becoming more resistant to other drugs like ivermectin, moxidectin, and pyrantel pamoate globally
+In contrast, roundworms are becoming more resistant to other drugs like ivermectin, moxidectin, and pyrantel pamoate global

 Encysted small strongyles

 Small strongyles are a notable concern due to their sneaky behavior of encysting or “hiding.”
 Here’s how they do this: when a host ingests small strongyle larvae, these larvae travel through the stomach and get into the lower intestines.
 There, they dig into the intestine wall.

 The tricky part?
 These larvae can then go dormant or “hide” by encysting within the wall.
 A staggering 90% can choose to encyst, staying in this halted state for anywhere from 4 months to a lengthy 3 years.
 With time, these hidden larvae pile up.
 When they decide to wake up all at once (often in spring), it can lead to major health issues for the host, and in worst cases, death.

 This is where fenbendazole comes into play.
 Taking it for a longer period of time in the appropriate amount is the only known treatment that’s been shown to tackle every stage of these hidden strongyles.